 The Dance Movement Therapy is defined by the American Dance Therapy Association (ADTA) as the psychotherapeutic use of movement within a process that pursues the psychophysical (body-mind) integration of the individual.
 It is characterized by the use it makes of the medium and artistic process (in this case dance and movement) to help solve the emotional or psychological conflicts of people.

-Carlos has worked with different types of Special Needs (Autism, Down Syndrome & Cerebral Palsy), Toodlers and Families in an Educational environment.
+Carlos has worked with different types of Special Needs (Autism, Down Syndrome & Cerebral Palsy), Toddlers, and Families in an Educational Setting.